-Increase Missouri State University’s Operating Appropriation
+Sustain Missouri State University’s operating appropriation

 Appropriate sector equity funding for Missouri State University-West Plains

 Missouri State University-West Plains (MSU-WP) is one of 14 public two-year colleges in Missouri.
 The college is located in the 17th poorest congressional district and, unlike community colleges, it does not receive property tax revenue to support its operations.
 Over the past several years, the other 13 public two-year colleges have received equity funding above their core appropriations.
 MSU-WP was the only public two-year college not to receive equity funding.
 Should public two-year colleges receive equity funding or a similar appropriation in fiscal year 2019, Missouri State requests that MSU-WP receive its share of such funding.

 Reimburse Missouri State University for tuition waivers under the Missouri Returning Heroes Act

 Missouri Returning Heroes Act (Mo.
 Rev. Stat. § 173.900) requires public universities to reduce tuition for combat veterans to $50.00 per credit hour.